eknkcc/286-1---casperdash.io-wallet-web-extension-mobile-app-/README.md

 # Documentation

 ### Code Documentation

-The reviewer observed that not all critical functions of the project have code documentation that can be used for automated documentation generation.
+The reviewer says that all critical functions of the project have code documents that can be used for automated document generation ,but that a little more information should be given so that the reviewer is not challenged.

 Requirement | Finding
 ------------ | -------------
-Code Documented | FAIL
+Code Documented | Pass with Notes

 ### Project Documentation